Monster Buster Club: Premise

-In a fictional town named Singletown, three human preteens, with the help of their alien friend, reform the "Monster Buster Club" (often abbreviated as MBC), a secret organization that was founded centuries ago.
+In a town named Singletown, three human preteens, with the help of their alien friend, reform the "Monster Buster Club" (often abbreviated as MBC), a secret organization that was founded centuries ago.
 The MBC aims to locate alien criminals, capture them, and send them to intergalactic authorities.

 Development and production

 Mipcom Jr. 2006

 Monster Buster Club was first introduced to the public during Mipcom Jr. in October 2006.
 Marathon (now Zodiak Kids), the production company behind the show, presented their latest animated television series.
 Having experienced success with 2D shows like Totally Spies!, Martin Mystery, and Team Galaxy, Marathon aimed to venture into the realm of 3D animation.
 The show received significant attention at Mipcom Jr., becoming the most viewed French program and ranking as the sixth most-watched overall.

 The (lost) pilot

 While exploring the director Jean-Louis Vandestoc's blog, intriguing information about the early development of Monster Buster Club came to light.
 It was revealed that a pilot episode of the show had been created by a different CGI animation studio in 2005, predating Marathon's involvement.
 Unfortunately, details about the studio responsible for the pilot remain unknown.
 Despite thorough web research, no concrete information or traces of the pilot could be found.
 However, Vandestoc mentioned that some images from the pilot were previously accessible on the official Monster Buster Club website before the show's premiere in France.
 Contacting the show's producers might be the only way to obtain screenshots or further details about the lost pilot.